Clortox/WaffleIron/DOCUMENTATION.md

   is an object defined in `app/models/ExcelData.py`
 * When the json object is returned, all data is guaranteed to be placed into the database
+* Be sure to send `JSON` add the end of the request to recieve a json object.
+If you do not, the application will instead attempt to redirect you